Carbohydrates, Sugar, and Your Child

 - low-fat dairy

-For kids over 2 years old, a healthy balanced diet should include 50% to 60% of calories consumed coming from carbohydrates.
-The key is to make sure that the majority of these carbs come from good sources and that added sugar in their diet is limited.
+A healthy balanced diet for kids over 2 years old should include 50% to 60% of calories coming from carbohydrates.
+The key is to make sure that the majority of these carbs come from good sources and that added sugar is limited.

 But this doesn't mean that all simple sugars are bad.
 Simple carbs are also found in many nutritious foods — like fruits, vegetables, and dairy products, which provide a range of essential nutrients that support growth and overall health.
 Fresh fruits, for example, contain simple carbs but also have vitamins and fiber.

-- Break down more slowly in the body: Whole grains contain all three parts of the grain (the bran, germ, and endosperm), whereas refined grains are mainly just the endosperm — and that means more for your body to break down.
-More to break down means digestion is slower, the carbs enter the body slower, and it's easier for your body to regulate them.
+- Break down more slowly in the body: Whole grains contain all three parts of the grain (the bran, germ, and endosperm), whereas refined grains are mainly just the endosperm.
+Whole grains give your body more to break down, so digestion is slower.
+When carbs enter the body more slowly, it's easier for your body to regulate them.

-- Provide vitamins and minerals: In addition to fiber, whole grains contain other important vitamins and minerals, such as B vitamins, magnesium, and iron.
+- Provide vitamins and minerals: Whole grains contain important vitamins and minerals, such as B vitamins, magnesium, and iron.

-Instead of serving foods that are low in nutrients and high in added sugar, offer healthier choices, such as fruit — a naturally sweet carbohydrate-containing snack that also provides fiber and vitamins that kids need.
+Instead of sugary options, offer healthier choices, such as fruit — a naturally sweet carbohydrate-containing snack that also provides fiber and vitamins that kids need.

-- Each 12-ounce (355-milliliter) serving of a carbonated, sweetened soft drink contains the equivalent of 10 teaspoons (49 milliliters) of sugar and 150 calories.
+- Each 12-ounce (355-ml) serving of a carbonated, sweetened soft drink has the equivalent of 10 teaspoons (49 ml) of sugar and 150 calories.
 Sweetened drinks are the largest source of added sugar in the daily diets of U.S. children.

-- Consuming one 12-ounce (355-milliliter) sweetened soft drink per day increases a child's risk of obesity.
+- Drinking one 12-ounce (355-ml) sweetened soft drink per day increases a child's risk of obesity.

 - Acidity from sweetened drinks can erode tooth enamel and their high sugar content can cause dental cavities.